 After one month Fauzia gets a call from Poornima pleading to rescue her.
 Poornima was forcefully confined in a house from where she was forced into prostitution.
 Initially, Fauzia tried hard to rescue her with the help of police and CID.
 But Poornima was running out of time.
 Sensing grave danger for Poornima, Fauzia decided to act on her own and rescued her without the help of police and CID.

 When they were with police the complete story was revealed.
 To get custody of her children Mala had initially filed false sexual assault case on their elder daughter Kiran by her husband Raghu and sent him to jail.
 She won custody of her children and sold them one by one to a prostitution racket.
 Police eventually arrested the kingpins of the prostitution racket including the mother Mala.

-This episode ended with the channel giving opinion that how Mala was forced to sell her daughter to prostitution due to poverty.
+This episode ended with the channel giving an opinion that how Mala was forced to sell her daughter into prostitution due to poverty.
 The channel blamed poverty for the fate of these children.
-In a way the channel tried to save the mother saying she was FORCED by poverty to do what she had done.
+In a way, the channel tried to save the mother saying she was FORCED by poverty to do what she had done.
 It was also shown that in-spite of Rohini saying that her father was a very good and caring father and he had never done anything wrong with them the father was still not released from jail.

 It is shameful to note how the mainstream media tries to justify a crime committed by a woman and never criticize the misuse of laws by a woman.
 This channel failed to uphold the values of honesty, love, and care and instead tried to justify a criminal woman simply for her gender.
 This clearly shows the moral degradation and hypocrisy in our mainstream media.
 The same media would have otherwise blamed all Indian men and raised questions about their moral values if in this case, the father had sold the daughter for money.

 Now let’s evaluate this story in light of a recent amendment sought by NCW.
 Here is the news from Times of India –